Burnsedia/100-days-of-code/log.md

 **Today's Progress**: started working on main.CSS and finally finished working on HTML5 forms.

 **Thoughts**: I am loving front-end development and I cant what to finish this app.

+### Day 4: March 28, Thursday

+**Today's Progress**: Working on Styling the home page with CSS3.
+Will Style as I go.

+**Thoughts**: I love working on Back-end But Front-end is not that bad.